madrob-beast/eurobench_benchmarking_software/README.md

-EUROBENCH Benchmark Server
+EUROBENCH Benchmark Software
 =================================================

-Benchmark server and benchmark scripts for the EUROBENCH framework.
+Benchmark server, benchmark scripts and graphical interface for the MADROB and BEAST benchmarks.

 ## Installation